lyndon025/playtested/src/content/article/2023-01-29-a-faithful-retelling-of-a-gruesome-horror-game--dead-space-remake---first-impressions.md

 ---
-title: "A faithful retelling of a gruesome horror game | Dead Space Remake - First Impressions"
+author: lyndonguitar
+category: Review
-description: "Having played the jaw dropping original Dead Space back in 2008, I was excited to finally play the remake and I gotta say, Dead Space is back, and it is as still jaw dropping as ever, maybe even better.
-It got the Resident Evil 2 Remake treatment and even surpassed that in my opinion."
+description: Having played the jaw dropping original Dead Space back in 2008, I was excited to finally play the remake and I gotta say, Dead Space is back, and it is as still jaw dropping as ever, maybe even better.
+It got the Resident Evil 2 Remake treatment and even surpassed that in my opinion.
+featured: false
 pubDate: 2023-01-29
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "dead-space"]
+tags:
-featured: false
+- taptap
+- dead-space
-thumb: "/images/reviews/2023-01-29-a-faithful-retelling-of-a-gruesome-horror-game--dead-space-remake---first-impressions-0.avif"
+thumb: /images/reviews/2023-01-29-a-faithful-retelling-of-a-gruesome-horror-game--dead-space-remake---first-impressions-0.avif
+title: A faithful retelling of a gruesome horror game | Dead Space Remake - First Impressions
 ---

 <div class="gallery">